Spyderisk/ontopublish/docs/ontoprepare.md

-# Preparation script for deployment
+# `ontoprepare`: Validating and incrementing versioning

 ## Preamble
 This preparation script has two elements: